Syslogine/docsy/userguide/content/en/docs/operating-systems/debian/tutorials/mariadb.md

 2. Lets create a user
     *   Replace `syslogine` with your wanted username
     *   Replace `localhost` with `%` or `IP` if want other conenction
-    *   Replace `password`
+    *   Replace `password` with your own password (create new)
     ```mysql
     CREATE USER 'syslogine'@'localhost' IDENTIFIED BY 'password';
     ```

-3. Give the new created permissions
+3. Give the new created user grant permissions
     *   Replace `syslogine` with new created user
     *   Replace `localhost` with `%` or `IP` if want other conenction
     ```mysql